MMDeveloper/Sysadmin-Notes/Linux/Webservers/Nginx/From Source/Readme.md

-#Introduction#
-I wanted to experiment with the nginx TRIM module, but it did not come with the epel version of nginx.
-I needed to compile from source.
-Below are my experiences to make this happen.

 #Downloading Source#
-First thing I needed to do was download the latest stable tarball of nginx, the latest stable tarball of the Trim module, and the latest stable tarball of the MaxMind GeoIP database (as I use the GeoIP functionality).
+First thing I needed to do was download the latest stable tarball of nginx, and the latest stable tarball of the MaxMind GeoIP database (as I use the GeoIP functionality).

 Download the latest nginx tarball from: http://nginx.org/en/download.html The latest GeoIP Database tarball from: http://geolite.maxmind.com/download/geoip/api/c/GeoIP.tar.gz